Cognitive Dark Matter: Measuring What AI Misses: Jagged intelligence and its sources

-Consider a well-defined software engineering task: asking an LLM to create a web application that allows one to practice 3 chess endgames (mate-in-one) of its choice.
-In our tests with state-of-the-art models at the time of writing\footnote{This particular issue might be fixed by the time you read these lines, but the general point stands: it's hard to predict what models fail at and why.} (GPT-5.1-Thinking, Claude Opus 4.5, Gemini 3.0 Pro), we have not been able to reliably complete this task in a single prompt (Figure \ref{fig:chess-endgame}).
+Despite their ability to produce sophisticated solutions to many problems, current AI systems fail surprisingly on others.
+Consider a well-defined software engineering task: asking an AI system to create a web application that allows one to practice 3 chess endgames (mate-in-one) of its choice.
+In our tests with state-of-the-art models at the time of writing\footnote{This particular issue might be fixed by the time you read these lines, but the general point stands: it's hard to predict what models fail at and why.} (GPT-5.1-Thinking, Claude Opus 4.5, Gemini 3.0 Pro), we have not been able to reliably complete this task in a single prompt (Figure \ref{fig:chess-endgame}a).
 The reason is rather unintuitive: most frequently, models generated \emph{invalid endgames}.

 On the one hand, it is remarkable that these models have encyclopedic knowledge of software packages and can write competent code to display a chess board with draggable pieces, involving hundreds of valid lines of HTML, CSS, and JavaScript.
 A novice programmer might struggle with a drag-and-drop implementation, but would at least verify that the app they've created actually accomplishes the overall goal: practicing endgames.